alonzojoe/fe-exam/README.md

 - **Create Articles**: Writers can create new articles.
 When a new article is created, it is marked as "For Edit" by default.
 - **Edit Articles**: Writers can edit articles that are still in "For Edit" status.
-- **Dashboard**: The Writer's Dashboard displays a list of articles that are either in "For Edit" or "Published" status, with article details like Image, Title, Link, Date, Writer Name, and Editor Name.
+- **Dashboard**: The Writer's Dashboard displays a list of articles that are either in "For Edit" or "Published" status, with article details like Image, Title, Link, Writer Name, and Editor Name.
-- **Media Management**: Writers can view all articles, including unpublished ones, with options to edit only the articles that are still "For Edit."
+- **All Media**: Writers can view all articles, including unpublished ones, with options to edit only the articles that are still "For Edit."

 ### Editor Features